 If an individual initially seeks the assistance of a Confidential Employee, the student or employee always has the right to report an incident of Prohibited Conduct to the University and/or local law enforcement.
 In such cases, if the individual communicates to a Confidential Employee that they wish to make a report, the Confidential Employee should support their decision and direct the individual to the Just Report It form, the Title IX Coordinator, or the Deputy Title IX Coordinator.

 Employees may obtain information from Confidential Employees about how to access health or mental health services, including victim advocacy services.
-If an employee wishes to request remedial or protective measures (such as a no contact directive, or modifications to employment, and/or parking arrangements), the employee will be directed to the Title IX Coordinator or Deputy Title IX Coordinator.
+If a student or employee wishes to request remedial or protective measures (such as a no contact directive, academic modifications and support, or modifications to University residence, employment, and/or parking arrangements), the student or employee will be directed to the Title IX Coordinator or Deputy Title IX Coordinator.
 The Title IX Coordinator and Deputy Title IX Coordinator are not Confidential Employees and thus will disclose any information you share with them about the Prohibited Conduct.
-However, an employee may receive assistance, support, and appropriate remedial measures regardless of whether they decide to pursue or participate in a complaint or investigation under the Title IX Policy or through law enforcement.
-Further, if an employee wishes to request remedial or protective measures, the employee will be directed to the Title IX Coordinator or Deputy Title IX Coordinator.
+However, a student or employee may receive assistance, support, and appropriate remedial measures regardless of whether they decide to pursue or participate in a complaint or investigation under the Sexual Misconduct Policy or through law enforcement.

 Resources for Confidential Employees